Engineers Say Tax Increase Needed To Save Failing U.S. Infrastructure

 "The nation's transit systems are chronically underfunded, resulting in aging infrastructure and a $90 billion maintenance backlog," DiLoreto says.

-Getting all of the nation's infrastructure into relatively good shape by the year 2025 would cost $4.59 trillion, according to the ASCE report; that's $2 trillion more than if budgeted by local, state and federal governments to address infrastructure needs.
+Getting all of the nation's infrastructure into relatively good shape by the year 2025 would cost $4.59 trillion, according to the ASCE report; that's $2 trillion more than is budgeted by local, state and federal governments to address infrastructure needs.

 In California, Record Rainfall Proves Taxing For Stressed Infrastructure